 In order to link their electric accounts to their voice device, our customers would have to log in through their phones.
 It was very important to me to capture our customers in this process and give them examples of what they can do with their new skill.

-How can user experience impact marketing plans?
+How can user experience research impact product marketing plans?

 During the course of our user research we were able to find out how people like to learn about new features in this technology space.
 Our team also defined what types of customers would be most likely to already have or adopt this new technology.